Jokelab/Assertive.Docs/Language/Loops.md

 ```
 loop variable? from [expression] to [expression] { [statement]* };
 ```
 The from and to expressions should resolve to numeric values.
-The from and to values are inclusive bounds, so Assertive script will execute the following `POST` request 10 times:
+The from and to values are inclusive bounds, so Assertive Script will execute the following `POST` request 10 times:
 ```assertive
 loop from 1 to 10
 {